rear/rear-user-guide/docs/basics/introduction.md

  - For Linux (and possibly Unix operating systems)
  - Few external dependencies (Bash and standard Unix tools)
  - Easy to use and easy to extend
- - Easy to integrate with *real* backup software
+ - Easy to integrate with *real* backup software (Open Source and commercial solutions)

-The goal is to make Relax-and-Recover as least demanding as possible, it will require only the applications necessary to fulfill the job Relax-and-Recover is configured for.
+The goal is to make Relax-and-Recover as least demanding as possible, it will require only the applications necessary to fulfill the job Relax-and-Recover is configured (and designed) for.

 Furthermore, Relax-and-Recover should be platform independent and ideally install just as a set of scripts that utilizes everything that the Linux